smarticoai/public-api/docs/interfaces/TLevel.md

 # Interface: TLevel

-TLevel interface describes the information of each level defined in the system There is no order of the levels, but it can be calculated using required_points property The current level of user can be taken from the user object using ach_level_current_id property The progress to the next level can be calculated using ach_points_ever and required_points properties of next level
+TLevel describes the information of each level defined in the system There is no order of the levels, but it can be calculated using required_points property The current level of user can be taken from the user object using ach_level_current_id property The progress to the next level can be calculated using ach_points_ever and required_points properties of next level